Nick-Chapman/blog/posts/why-two-languages.md

 and [others](https://news.ycombinator.com/item?id=40192579).
 This approach targets strict functional languages.

 One idea I really like is to use the heap for call frames as well as for closures and data objects.
-We are going to have a GC heap anyway, so lets use it for everything!
+We are going to have a GC heap anyway, so let's use it for everything!
 Having stack allocated call-frames is commonly promoted for efficiency reasons.
 (Although [not everyone agrees](https://www.cs.princeton.edu/~appel/papers/45.pdf)).
 But by avoiding the stack entirely, even if it comes with some performance hit, we open the door to interesting approaches for the execution model.
 And not having a stack makes some things MUCH simpler:
 Conurrency, and getting [_safe-for-space-complexity_](https://flint.cs.yale.edu/flint/publications/escc.html) correct.
 I plan to write more about this in a future article.